Will-D-M/monster_shop_1911/README.md

 ## Shopping Cart and Checkout
 This is what this app is all about: how a user can put things in a shopping cart and check out, creating an order in the process.
 We want to add functionality to the cart to increment and decrement the quantity within the cart.

-### Visitors and Regular Users only
+### Visitors, Regular Users, and Merchant Employees only
-Merchants and Admin users cannot order items.
-This will cause a conflict in the project if an admin upgrades a user to a merchant and that user had previous orders of their own.
-We're not going to worry about this conflict.
+Merchant Employees can order items in addition to regular users.
+Admin can not order items.
+This should already be taken care of through the navigation restrictions you set in User Stories 5 & 9.

 ```
 [ ] done